 BBQing is bonding through sharing the food from the same “pot (grill in this case),” not to mention savoring the distinctive delicious BBQ flavor and smell.
 You are totally “present” when you are BBQing.
 This can be the healing energy of the barbecue.<

 How to reduce HCAs in the grilled meat

 You could use grass-fed beef as a cleaner alternative.
 Or, you can use recipes using plant-based ingredients, such as beans, instead of meat.
-If you are using “meat alternative” products, you’d like to read the nutrition label carefully as some products are not healthier as they sound.
+If you are using “meat alternative” products, make sure to read the nutrition label carefully as some products are not as healthy as they sound.

 If you are cooking traditional hamburgers, here are the 3 ways to make the grilled meat safer and more enjoyable by reducing HCA formation in your grilled meat:

 1. Mix one or more of the “powerful antioxidants” below to reduce the formation of HCAs.